-KAM Key Audit Matters -- The Financial Instruments and Exchange Act requires
+KAM Key Audit Matters -- The FIEA requires audit firms to describe KAMs in their

 (Sources)

 Where sources are not indicated, the information has been prepared based on data etc. on audit firms obtained by the CPAAOB in the course of its monitoring etc.